agouy/straf/docs/file_conversion.md

 ## How to convert a file in STRAF

-Once you have imported your file, it is straightforward to conevrt it to another format.
+Once you have imported your file, it is straightforward to convert it to another format.
 You can go to the __File conversion__ tab and click on one of the following buttons to download your genotypes in another format.